lf-edge/ekuiper/docs/en_US/extension/native/develop/overview.md

 ### source metadata file format

-Most attributes of source are specified by the user through the corresponding configuration file, and the user cannot configure it during the creation of the stream.
+Most attributes of a source are specified by the user through the corresponding configuration file, and the user cannot configure it during the creation of the stream.
 In the metadata file provided by the plugin developer, only the following parts need to be specified.

 #### libs